This post may include affiliate links. Thank you for your support.

 • Microwave: Transfer an individual portion of leftover rice in a microwave-safe container.
 Sprinkle about a teaspoon of broth or water evenly over the top of the rice to moisten the grains.
 Place a lid on the container to prevent splatter, leaving the lid slightly cracked at the side to form a vent.
 Reheat on medium power, stirring every 30 to 45 seconds, until the rice is warm throughout.
 (Note: The exact cook time will depend upon the strength of your microwave.)

 So, what are you waiting for?
-Dirty up your rice with this ridiculously delicious recipe for cajun dirty rice!
+Dirty up your rice with this ridiculously delicious recipe for cajun rice!

 Cheyanne